East Bay woman builds memorial to local victims of violence

 "So all of these I got to put in.
 The oldest is 71 that I've put in, the youngest is 14.
 And the average age of these homicides is 35," she said.

-Her hope is that people who see the crosses also see more needs to be done.
+Her hope is that people who see the crosses also see more that needs to be done.

 "We can't continue to keep putting these crosses up because these are really lives that we're representing.
 These are real people," she said.